Last Updated on October 21, 2025 by

 At the outside, the nature turns on the para-sympathetic system, helping our body relax, digest and recover.
 Walking through a park can help the following:

-• Alleviate feelings of sadness and make people happier.
+- Ease the feelings of sadness and make people happy.

-Also, spending time in nature helped children with Attention Deficit Hyperactive Disorder (ADHD) focus much better than spending time in cities.
+- It was also found out that spending time in nature helped children with Attention Deficit Hyperactive Disorder (ADHD) to have an easier time concentrating compared to a time spent in cities.

 Environment surrounding by trees increases the amount of phytoncides found in the air which are known to be antimicrobial.
 It has been established that these substances do the following: